CrowdDotDev/crowd.dev/README.md

 <!-- PROJECT LOGO -->
-> **_IMPORTANT:_** This project is in beta and still under active development.
+> **_IMPORTANT:_** This project is still under active development.
 Be aware that future releases can lead to breaking changes.
 <br>

 <p align="center">